Jim Yong Kim: Harvard University (1993–2009)

-Beginning in 1993, Kim served as a lecturer at Harvard Medical School, eventually holding professorships in medicine, social medicine and human rights.
+Beginning in 1993, Kim was a lecturer at Harvard Medical School, eventually holding professorships in medicine, social medicine and human rights.
 At the time of his departure in 2009, Kim was chair of the Department of Global Health and Social Medicine, chief of the Division of Global Health Equity at Brigham and Women's Hospital, and director of the François-Xavier Bagnoud Center for Health and Human Rights at the Harvard School of Public Health, known internally as "The Four Pillars" a term and concept taken from his earlier WHO work with HIV/AIDS (the 3x5 program).

 During his time at Harvard, Kim published numerous articles for leading academic and scientific journals, including the New England Journal of Medicine, The Lancet, Science, and others; and contributed to several books.
-An expert on tuberculosis, Kim also chaired or served on a number of committees on international TB policy.
+An expert on tuberculosis, Kim also chaired or was a member of a number of committees on international TB policy.

 Cover of The Dartmouth, March 2, 2009, Global Health Leader Jim Yong Kim is Dartmouth's 17th President.